-Where a pattern of absence is identified, through monitoring, in the first instance, this will be discussed with the class teacher and letters will be sent to explain that this will be monitored over time and attendance should improve.
+Where a pattern of absence is identified, through monitoring, in the first instance, the class teacher will call to discuss this and identify any supportive measure that could be put in place.

-If a pupil's absence goes above 10 days within the year, the school will arrange to discuss this with the parent/carer of the pupil to ensure their attendance improves.
+If a pupil's absence goes above 10 days, the data is submitted to the local authority as a rule.
+If the absences are unauthorised, the matter is dealt with in line with new government procedures.
+The school will continue to work with you and issue further communications including arranging to discuss this with the parent/carer of the pupil to ensure their attendance improves.

-If a pupil's absence continues to rise after contacting their parent/carer, we will consider involving an education welfare officer or the local authority inclusion team.
+If a pupil's absence continues to rise after contacting their parent/carer, we will involve an education welfare officer or the local authority inclusion team.

 The persistent absence threshold is 10%.
 If a pupil's individual overall absence rate is greater than or equal to 10%, the pupil will be classified as a persistent absentee.
-An action plan will be created and shared with families to ensure that attendance improves.
+An action plan may be created and shared with families to ensure that attendance improves.

-Pupil-level absence data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
+Pupil-level absence data will be collected daily and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
-The school will compare attendance data to the national average and share this with the governing board.
+The school will compare attendance data to the national average and share this with the advisory board.